 And while that might be true for most brands, things are not always as green as they seem.

 You can make bold claims about sustainability but you need to be able to back them up, because everyone from potential investors to partners, employees and customers could ask for proof of your efforts.

 Some brands might confuse, upset, or even anger eco-aware customers by claiming they’re sustainable without backing it up with evidence.

 To avoid claims of greenwashing and meet ESG demands, you need to back up your claims with data.
 You need evidence of your ESG efforts that everybody can see.

 Investors, stakeholders, and eco-conscious customers will want to see you’ve successfully hit sustainability targets (or that you’re working hard to achieve them).

-Global market intelligence firm IDC adds that you should measure, analyse and report your ESG progress using a standardised framework for reporting.
+Global market intelligence firm IDC adds that you should measure, analyze and report your ESG progress using a standardized framework for reporting.

 Currently, ESG measurement is a complex beast, as, unlike financial reporting, there are no clear expectations on format and content.

 There are different measurement frameworks, and it’s a case of finding a system that works best for your business.